afindlay/mozillians-ldap/docs/ldap-design.rst

 as *memberOf* attributes.
 These are not modifiable in the user entry, but they can make some searches much easier.

+We use the *unique* overlay to make sure that every tag has a unique displayName value.

 =================================
 Lookup Tables
 =================================